Jagernath Lachmon: Independence

 In February 1974, Henck Arron, the Prime Minister at the time, announced that Suriname would be granted independence from the Netherlands at the end of 1975.
 Lachmon was in favor of the independence of Suriname, but only in the long term against the will of Hindus.
 Arron's plans were too hastily for him, because he was afraid of domination of the Indians by the Afro-Creoles.
 The ethnic tensions in the neighboring country, Guyana (formerly British Guiana) as an example of what could occur to Suriname if the government acted with blind haste.
 He called for a referendum on independence, if only because that issue had played no role in the elections of 1973.
 Arron did not want it, and the Dutch government advised against it.
 In the run-up to independence, this led to severe riots erupted.
 Lachmon, often mockingly referred to as Lachmon van Oranje (English: Lachmon of the House of Orange), was reconciled to the idea just six days before independence.
 The commitment of Johan Ferrier to be the first president played an important role.
 On 25 November 1975, Suriname became independent.

 In the period after the Sergeants' Coup in February 1980 he took the idea of bending reeds that he admired Mahatma Gandhi had promoted and that his opponents mockingly called bending with all winds.
-In 1987 elections could be held against partially thanks to Lachmon's reconciliation efforts.
+In 1987 elections could be held again, partially thanks to Lachmon's reconciliation efforts.
 His VHP was in the government and Lachmon was chairman of the National Assembly.
 In total, he was the chairman of the National Assembly five times between 1987 and 2001.
 In June 1999 he was in the Guinness Book of Records as the longest-serving parliamentarian in the world.